Capsules Or Beans - Which Coffee Machine Should You Choose?

 The reason for this is the low cost and simplicity of design and the strength of the drink obtained to achieve.

 - Coffee from a geyser coffee machine is somewhat richer in taste than coffee from a drip coffee machine, but still no better than an espresso machine.

-- Volume is the first criterion for choosing a moka coffee maker.
-Consider that an “Italian” cup, which usually measures the amount of coffee pots, is only 50 ml, that is, only a quarter of a standard cup.
+- Volume is the first criterion for choosing a Moka coffee maker.
+Consider that an “Italian” cup, which usually measures the amount of coffee pots, is only 50 ml, that is, only a quarter of a standard mug.

-- The degree of readiness of the beverage is more convenient to determine if the flask is glass and not metal.
+- The beverage’s degree of readiness is more convenient to determine if the flask is glass and not metal.

 - For an induction cooker, buy a coffee pot specifically designed for this purpose.

 - The handle of the handle must be made of insulating material.